DinizMaths/udacity-fsnd-capstone/README.md

 This project is the capstone project for the Udacity Full Stack Developer Nanodegree.
 The project is a simple web application that allows users to create, read, update, and delete items in a database.
 The application is built using Python, Flask, and PostgreSQL.

+To follow the best practices, the application was developed using Pylint for linting and Pytest for testing.

 ## Running the Application